Travel Tip 143

 3. Scan blogs and social media

 You need your BS detectors on high alert when dealing with blogs and social media, especially social media.
-Many of the top results are people trying to sell your travel insurance or something like that.
+Many of the top results are people trying to sell you travel insurance or something like that.
 Try to dig through the advertising posing as blogs to find real traveler experiences of the kind of community tourism you’re looking for.

 Most blogs are simply a traveler’s opinions about their experience, which is highly subjective.
-If you see a blog that says a city they visited was horrible because it didn’t have any night clubs or bars open past 10pm, consider how much that particular details matters to you.
+If you see a blog that says a city was horrible because it didn’t have any bars open past 10pm, consider how much that particular details matters to you.
 If you see a glowing blog about a wonderful town that has amazing surfing, but you want a calm beach for snorkeling, you probably don’t want to go there no matter how much the blog raves about their wonderful time on the waves.

 AI is ratting itself out: beware the AI slop in travel blogs.
 For the record, I do not use AI in my blogs in any way for both ethical content and ethical environmental reasons.

 Sadly, AI has infested blogs and social media.
 Thankfully, it’s still new enough that in just a few minutes you can tell if something was written by a human who has been to the place they’re writing about, or if it seems like AI.
+Be aware that AI is still not good enough at travel information to give you reliably accurate information - especially about the kind of off the beaten path destinations that have community tourism.
+Take any information you get from AI with a bucket of salt.

 The bottom line: Pace yourself.